The Nelsons story

 Nelsons has always been a family owned company.
 Tragically, the remaining descendants of the founding family were killed in an airplane crash in the early 1970s.
 Dick Wilson, who had a long-standing passion and commitment to complementary medicine, was approached to take over the company.

-The relationship between Nelsons and The Dr Edward Bach Centre, based at Dr Bach's former home, Mount Vernon in Oxfordshire, continues to this day.
+The relationship between Nelsons and Bach Centre, based at Dr. Bach's former home, Mount Vernon in Oxfordshire, continues to this day.

-The Nelsons family of products continues to grow with the most recent addition being Nelsons Pure & Clear™ anti-blemish products.
+The Nelsons family of products continues to grow with the most recent additions being RESCUE PLUS™, our first line of dietary supplements.

 Today Nelsons exports to countries around the world and has subsidiary offices in Boston in the US and Hamburg in Germany.
 The company is run today by Dick's eldest son, Robert, and his brother Patrick, leading a team of some 200 professional and committed employees.